LyubomirT/intense-rp-next/README.md

 1. **Download**: Grab the latest release from [Releases](https://github.com/LyubomirT/intense-rp-next/releases) or clone the repo
 2. **Run**: Double-click `Intense RP API.exe` or run `python src/main.pyw`
 3. **Configure**: Hit the Settings button and fill in your DeepSeek credentials
-4. **Choose Browser**: Chrome is recommended for best Cloudflare bypass and network interception
+4. **Choose Browser**: Chrome or Edge are recommended for best Cloudflare bypass and network interception
 5. **Start**: Click the big Start button and let the magic happen
 6. **Connect**: Use `http://127.0.0.1:5000/` in SillyTavern